Fano manifolds containing a negative divisor isomorphic to a rational homogeneous space of Picard number one: Introduction

-It is well known from adjunction theory that most projective varieties cannot (except in trivial ways) be ample divisors and the varieties that can be ample divisors practically determine the varieties they are ample divisors on.
-In \cite{Watanabe2008}, Watanabe classified projective manifolds containing an ample divisor isomorphic to a homogeneous space.
-In particular, the following theorem is proved.
+Throughout this paper, we work over the complex numbers.
+As an application of Mori theory, Mori and Mukai succeeded in classifying Fano threefolds by viewing extremal rays in details \cite{MoriMukai1981}.
+In general it is very difficult to describe the extremal rays and contractions of higher dimensional Fano manifolds.
+However, if there exists a "special" divisor on $X$, then it is possible to get various information about $X$.
+For example, Watanabe classified Fano manifolds $X$ containing an ample divisor isomorphic to a homogeneous space in \cite{Watanabe2008}.

-\begin{thm}\cite[Theorem 1]{Watanabe2008} Let $X$ be a projective manifold of dimension $n\geq 3$ containing an ample divisor $A$ isomorphic to a rational homogeneous space with Picard number $\rho(A)=1$.
-Then $(X,\sO_X(A))$ is isomorphic to one of the following: \begin{enumerate} \item $(\bbP^n,\sO_{\bbP^n}(1))$;
+\begin{thm}\cite[Theorem 1]{Watanabe2008} Let $X$ be a projective manifold of dimension $n\geq 3$ containing an ample divisor $A$ isomorphic to a rational homogeneous space.
+If $\rho(A)=1$, then the pair $(X,\sO_X(A))$ is isomorphic to one of the following: \begin{enumerate} \item $(\bbP^n,\sO_{\bbP^n}(1))$;

 \item $(\bbP^n,\sO_{\bbP^n}(2))$ and $n\geq 4$;

 \item $(Q^{n},\sO_{Q^n}(1))$ and $n\geq 4$;

 \item $(\Gr(2,2n),\sO(1))$ and $n\geq 2$, where $\Gr(2,2n)$ is the Grassmannian of $2$-dimensional subspaces in an $2n$-dimensional vector space and $\sO(1)$ is the ample generator of the Picard group of $\Gr(2,2n)$;